quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Parallel-and-High-Performance-Computing/phpc_part12_4.6_Further_exp.md

 Example: Consider an array of cell counts across several processors that needs to be summed up into a single value.
 :p What is the reduction operation described here?
 ??x
 The reduction operation is an example where multiple processors collaborate to sum up all their local data (e.g., cell counts) into a single global result.
-This operation can be performed in a tree-like pattern, reducing communication hops to \(\log_2 N\), where \(N\) is the number of ranks (processors). x??
+This operation can be performed in a tree-like pattern, reducing communication hops to $\log_2 N $, where $ N$ is the number of ranks (processors). x??

 ---

 #### Pair-Wise Reduction with Tree-Like Pattern
 A reduction operation can also be performed using a pair-wise fashion in a tree-like pattern.
-In such a scenario, the number of communication hops required for an array of size \(N\) to complete the reduction would typically be \(\log_2 N\).
+In such a scenario, the number of communication hops required for an array of size $N $ to complete the reduction would typically be$\log_2 N$.

 :p How many communication hops are needed for a pair-wise reduction in parallel computing?
 ??x
-For a pair-wise reduction with a tree-like pattern, the number of communication hops is \(\log_2 N\), where \(N\) represents the number of processors (ranks) involved.
+For a pair-wise reduction with a tree-like pattern, the number of communication hops is $\log_2 N $, where $ N$ represents the number of processors (ranks) involved.
 This logarithmic relationship means that as the number of processors increases exponentially, the number of hops only grows linearly. x??

 ---